eulfn/Trash-Finder.sh/README.md

 # TrashFinder.sh

-A snappy shell script for Android (Termux/terminal) that helps you find junk files and empty folders in your storage—without deleting anything for you.
-Great for manual cleanup and seeing where your space is going!
+A snappy shell script for Android (Termux/terminal) that helps you find junk files and empty folders in your storage (no root needed)

 ## What It Does
 - Scans `/sdcard` and subfolders for: